A weighted one-level density of families of $L$-functions

+In the following, it will be relevant to notice that for small values of the shifts, then the arithmetical coefficient $\mathcal A(A,C;D)$ tends to $\mathcal A$, defined in~\eqref{5.2.2}; this essentially follows from \cite[Corollary 6.4]{CFZratioconj}.
 All the other terms can be easily recovered from the first one, just by changes of sign of the shifts, as the recipe suggests.
 This yields a formula for~\eqref{5.2.6}, written as a sum of four pieces; by computing the derivative $\frac{d}{dC}[\cdots]_{C=D}$, we get

 with

 Moreover, we notice that if the shifts are $\ll(\log X)^{-1}$, then we can approximate the formula~\eqref{5.2.7}, getting